(Stay tuned for the next offering of How Full is Your Plate?)

 The best part is that no one knew what hit them.
 When the night came for The Full Plate Activity (Step II of the three part mailing), I made their favorite dinner and even served dessert…

-…And then I put out 4 clean plates and a bunch of what look liked fortune teller strips, and life as they knew it changed…
+…And then I put out 4 clean plates and a bunch of what look liked fortune cookie strips, and life as they perceived it changed…

 Now, all I have to do is mention The Full Plate Activity and everyone gets moving on their share of the household work.